Is My Dog's Sneezing Normal?

 Why do dogs sneeze?
 The cause of a dog sneeze can range from a piece of dust getting lodged in your pooch's nose to a viral infection.
 While dog sneezes are usually harmless, they can sometimes indicate deeper issues.
 Here are the most common reasons for your dog's sneeze attack:

-- Allergies: Dogs can often suffer from seasonal allergies to various types of pollen.
-Sneezes resulting from allergies are often accompanied by itching and scratching, watery eyes and nasal discharge.
+Allergies: Dogs can often suffer from seasonal allergies to various types of pollen.
+Dogs can suffer from seasonal allergies, which often is accompanied by itching, scratching, sometimes watery eyes or nasal discharge and occasionally intermittent sneezing.

 When to Take Your Sneezing Dog to the Vet